Formal Security Analysis of the AMD SEV-SNP Software Interface: Background

-The rule requires that a guest is in the \tlst{RUNNING} state before it can be executed: it consumes the linear fact \tlst{StateGuest('RUNNING', $\dollar$image, ~key, nonce, ~ptr)} from the global state, receives an arbitrary message \tlst{rd} (which will be included in the attestation report) from the network using the \tlst{In($\mathtt{\cdot}$)} fact, and generates a new pointer \tlst{newPtr} to its updated state using the \tlst{Fr($\mathtt{\cdot}$)} fact.
+The rule requires that a guest is in the \tlst{RUNNING} state before it can be executed: it consumes the linear fact \tlst{StateGvm('RUNNING', $\dollar$image, ~key, \%nonce, ~ptr)} from the global state, receives an arbitrary message \tlst{rd} (which will be included in the attestation report) from the network using the \tlst{In($\mathtt{\cdot}$)} fact, and generates a new pointer \tlst{newPtr} to its updated state using the \tlst{Fr($\mathtt{\cdot}$)} fact.

-Subsequently, the guest constructs a plaintext, which is an ordered pair \tlst{$\mathtt{\langle}$'MSG_REPORT_REQ', rd $\mathtt{\rangle}$} comprising the message tag and received data, encrypts it with a symmetric \tlst{key} using a \tlst{nonce} and obtains the ciphertext \tlst{snenc($\mathtt{\langle}$'MSG_REPORT_REQ', rd $\mathtt{\rangle}$, key, nonce)}. sends the ciphertext to the network using the \tlst{Out($\mathtt{\cdot}$)} fact, and a new linear fact \tlst{StateGuest('WAIT', $\dollar$image, \~key, nonce)} is produced.
+Subsequently, the guest constructs a plaintext, which is an ordered pair \tlst{<'MSG_REPORT_REQ', rd >} comprising the message tag and received data, encrypts it with a symmetric \tlst{key} using a \tlst{\%nonce} and obtains the ciphertext \tlst{wrap(<'MSG_REPORT_REQ', rd >, key, \%nonce)}, sends the ciphertext to the network using the \tlst{Out($\mathtt{\cdot}$)} fact, and a new linear fact \tlst{StateGvm('WAIT', $\dollar$image, \~key, \%nonce, \~newptr)} is produced.
 This fact can now be consumed by a rule wherein the guest receives the attestation report.